AtlasSystems/AlmaPrimoCatalogAddon/README.md

 **1.4.0 -** *Fixes:* Fixed problem with holdings with many different items not being displayed.
 Fixed bug where item data grid was not being populated when one navigates off a record and then directly back to the same record.

 **1.5.0 -** *Enhancement:* Removed inline references to Aeon's Transactions table.
 These references have been moved to the DataMapping.lua file.
 This will allow the addon to support Ares and ILLiad in the future.

+**1.6.0 -** *Fix:* Corrected Bib records not importing.

 ## Summary